From Muller to Parity and Rabin Automata: Optimal Transformations Preserving (History) Determinism: The Zielonka tree: An optimal approach to Muller languages

 The "non-determinism" of $\A$ will make this task considerably more laborious than in the previous paragraph, and we will have to thoroughly examine the strategies used by the "resolvers@@aut" for $\A$.
 By the inherently asymmetric semantics of "non-deterministic" "automata", there are two well-differentiated cases to consider, depending on whether the "root" of the "Zielonka tree" is "round" ($\SS\in \F$) or "square" ($\SS\notin \F$).

-In order to simplify the proof, we will suppose that all states are "reachable using a sound resolver" and that all automata have a single "initial state", which can be done without lost of generality since a "resolver@@aut" for an "HD automaton" fixes such initial state in advance.
+In order to simplify the proof, we will assume that all states are "reachable using a sound resolver" and that all automata have a single "initial state", which can be done without loss of generality since a "resolver@@aut" for an "HD automaton" fixes such initial state in advance.

 \subparagraph*{Case 1: The root of the Zielonka tree is a "square node": $\SS\notin \F$.}